• Home

 Oshkabaywis (Helpers/Staff)

-The staff members are all of Indigenous heritage and come from a mix of backgrounds.
-They use their combination of lived experience and academia to help support clients and community in their healing journey
+The team members are of Indigenous heritage and come from a mix of backgrounds.
+They use their combination of lived experience and academia to help support clients and the community in their healing journey

 Volunteers